-Severe nausea and an indescribable disorientation were in my mind.
-It was as if the old man grabbed a piece of my soul, chewed on it and then digested it for his soul's rejuvenation.
+Severe nausea and indescribable disorientation were in my mind.
+It was as if the old man grabbed a piece of my soul, chewed on it, and then digested it for his soul's rejuvenation.
 As a result, my soul reserves were as low as down to 15-20%.
 It was as if I had not slept for a week.
 I took another deep breath and headed for the bus station, watching carefully my every step.

-As I was heading back home in the bus, I contemplated what this man could have done to me had I lost.
+As I was heading back home on the bus, I contemplated what this man could have done to me had I lost.
 He could probably have killed me ruthlessly and mercilessly with the entire audience watching.

 The soul depletion that I felt after this one game was so great that for all practical purposes, this resembled a game of chess with Death himself.
 And that, after winning.
 Go figure.

 Be careful who you play chess with.
 You never know who they might turn out to be.
 On the other hand, it doesn't hurt to be ready.
-You never know when Death will approach you, so when your time comes, you may be able to stall him a bit for time by playing a respectable game.
+You never know when Death will approach you, so when your time comes, you may be able to stall him a bit for a time by playing a respectable game.